Randy George: Army career

 George commissioned from the U.S. Military Academy in 1988 as an infantry officer.
 He served as a lieutenant in the 101st Airborne Division and deployed in support of Desert Shield/Desert Storm.
+He had the roles of platoon leader, company executive officer (Desert Shield/Storm), scout platoon leader (3d Battalion, 327th Infantry), aide-de-camp and battalion S3-Air (3d Battalion, 187th Infantry).

 Following the Armor Officer Advanced Course in 1993, George was stationed at Fort Carson where he was the assistant operations officer for 3rd Brigade, 4th Infantry Division and then commanded C Company and later Headquarters Company in 1st Battalion, 8th Infantry Regiment.

+After that assignment he attended the Colorado School of Mines, and later held a position at the Tactical Directorate, National Simulation Center, Fort Leavenworth.

-In 2001 George went to Italy and served as the executive officer of 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade.
-He was later executive officer and then deputy commander of the brigade, during which time he deployed in support of Operation Iraqi Freedom.
-Returning to the 101st Airborne Division in 2004, George commanded 1st Battalion, 187th Infantry Regiment and deployed a second time to Iraq.
-He then went to United States Naval War College as an instructor and then student.
-He deployed again as part of the initiatives group for the commanding general, Multi-National Corps-Iraq in 2007.
+After attending the Army Command and General Staff College at Fort Leavenworth, in 2001 George went to Italy and served as the executive officer of 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade.
+He was later executive officer and then deputy commander of the brigade, during which time he deployed in support of Operation Iraqi Freedom in 2003, in Kirkuk, Iraq.

+Returning to the 101st Airborne Division in 2004, George commanded 1st Battalion, 187th Infantry Regiment and deployed a second time to Iraq from 2005 to 2006.
+He then went to United States Naval War College as an instructor of joint military operations and then as a student.
+He deployed again as part of the initiatives group for the commanding general, Multi-National Corps-Iraq in 2007, in Baghdad.